magento/merchdocs/src/customers/login-as-customer.md

 1. In the **Customer Information** panel, choose the **Account Information** section.

-1. Set the **Allow remote shopping assistance** toggle to `Yes`.
+1. Set the **Allow remote shopping assistance** to `Yes`.

-   After all these steps, the administrator can log in as a user without his permission from the storefront.
+   The administrator can now log in as a user without their permission from the storefront.

 {:.ee-only}
 ## Login as Customer logging